Charles Michel: President of the European Council

 On 27 September 2020, Michel expressed deep concern over the escalation of hostilities in the disputed region of Nagorno-Karabakh and called on Armenia and Azerbaijan to immediately halt fighting and progress towards a peaceful resolution.
-After French-U.S. and French-Australia relations suffered a period of tension in September 2021 due to fallout from the AUKUS defense pact between the U.S., the United Kingdom, and Australia.
+After French-U.S. and French-Australia relations suffered a period of tension in September 2021 due to fallout from the AUKUS defence pact between the U.S., the United Kingdom, and Australia.
 The security pact is directed at countering Chinese power in the Indo-Pacific region.
 As part of the agreement, the U.S. agreed to provide nuclear-powered submarines to Australia.
-After entering into AUKUS, the Australian government canceled an agreement that it had made with France for the provision of French conventionally powered submarines.
+After entering into AUKUS, the Australian government cancelled an agreement that it had made with France for the provision of French conventionally powered submarines.
 The EU called the way France was treated "unacceptable" and demanded an explanation.
 Michel denounced a "lack of transparency and loyalty" by the United States.